Orange-OpenSource/Orange-Confort-plus/README.md

 _N.B: This plugin is not directly maintained by the Confort+ core team, in case of issues please use the [plugin support from wordpress](https://wordpress.org/support/plugin/orange-confort-plus/)_

+**React App**

+To integrate Orange Confort+ into a React application, you can use [orange-confort-plus npm package](https://www.npmjs.com/package/orange-confort-plus).
+Thanks to [@gbili](https://github.com/gbili).

+_N.B: This package is not directly maintained by the Confort+ core team, please file issues using the [Github repo](https://github.com/meow-ch/orange-confort-plus/issues)_

 **On your own domain**

 A prepackaged version is available: simply add the `dist/serveur` folder to your website.